 HIGHLIGHTS OF IRELAND

-The Highlights of Ireland Tour, our most sought after vacation, is a 12 night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.
-With attractions such as Trinity College and Kilmainham Gaol in the capital, Powerscourt House, Glendalough, Kilkenny Castle and the Waterford Crystal exhibition in the south east, Cobh heritage centre, Blarney Castle & Kinsale in the south as well as the dingle peninsula, Ring of kerry and Killarney in Kerry.
-In Clare you'll visit the famous Cliffs of Moher and the Burren landscape. just above Clare is Galway, the Aran islands and Connemara and finally, just 45 minutes north of Dublin, you'll find the ancient Megalithic Tombs at Newgrange, Irelands most visited ancient attraction.
+The Highlights of Ireland Tour, our most sought after vacation, is a 12-night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.
+With attractions such as Trinity College and Kilmainham Gaol in the capital, Powerscourt House, Glendalough, Kilkenny Castle and the Waterford Crystal exhibition in the southeast, Cobh heritage center, Blarney Castle & Kinsale in the south as well as the Dingle peninsula, Ring of Kerry and Killarney in Kerry.
+In Clare, you'll visit the famous Cliffs of Moher and the Burren landscape. just above Clare is Galway, the Aran Islands and Connemara and finally, just 45 minutes north of Dublin, you'll find the ancient Megalithic Tombs at Newgrange, Irelands most visited ancient attraction.
 Depending on where you fly into, the route taken will change accordingly.

 Speaking of the people, as Irish we pride ourselves on being some of the friendliest and welcoming in the world and although Ireland is not a big country, you'll undoubtedly notice the differences in accents and dialects as you travel across it.